Instagram business accounts offer brands more opportunities than IG personal accounts of employees or founders.

 With a business account, you have access to analytics.

-Clicking the 'insights' icon on the top right of the screen, you'll get a list of:
+Clicking the 'insights' button of your profile page, or the ‘insights’ section from the dropdown in the top right of the screen, you'll get a list of:

 - Profile stats:

 - Profile visits

 - Taps on buttons such as email, website, or get directions

 - Forward Taps